jefly/AutomationSelenium/README.md

 ### Step 4: Compile the source code and install dependencies

 Go to the root of the extracted project, open a terminal for that location. <br/>
-Type `mvn clean install` which will download the necessary dependencies for the project.
+Type `mvn clean test` which will download the necessary dependencies for the project.

 ### Step 5: Run the project